kolod/razmer2m/README.md

 - Runs native tests with Google Test framework

 **AVR Tests:**
-- Installs CMake 3.31, Ninja, GCC, AVR-GCC, and QEMU
+- Installs CMake 3.31, Ninja, GCC, and AVR-GCC
 - Builds AVR test application for ATmega328P
 - Builds test runner application
-- Runs AVR code in QEMU simulator and validates results
+- Compiles and tests AVR code for target hardware compatibility

 The workflow runs on pushes and pull requests to `main` and `develop` branches, and can also be triggered manually via `workflow_dispatch`.